File Formats#

 .can_average

-True if frame averaging is possible
+True if averaging possible

 .average_frames

-Toggle frame averaging on/off
+toggle frame averaging

 API Reference#

-• mbo_utilities.imread() - Smart file reader
+• mbo_utilities.imread() - unified file reader

-• mbo_utilities.imwrite() - Universal file writer
+• mbo_utilities.imwrite() - unified file writer

-• mbo_utilities.arrays - Direct access to array classes
+• mbo_utilities.arrays - direct access to array classes